-If you want to get some fun accessories consider picking up a mixed bag of cat toys, a cat bed, some cat treats, interesting shaped cat scratchers, a cat tower, and a boa or string cat toy.
+If you want to get some fun accessories consider picking up a mixed bag of cat toys, a cat bed, some cat treats, interesting shaped cat scratchers, and a cat tower.

 Russian Blue Kitten Toys

-The more you get to know your sweet Russian Blue kitten, the more you will see what kinds of toys they like.
+The more you get to know your sweet Russian Blue kitten, the more you’ll see what kinds of toys they like.

 Some kittens really enjoy balls, while others may prefer mouse toys.